-The Group maintains sufficient levels of cash and committed funding to enable it to meet its medium-term working capital, lease liability and funding obligations.
+At 21 April 2022, the Group of companies headed by Center Parcs (Holdings 1) Limited had sufficient levels of cash and funds available to them to meet the Company's medium term working capital, lease liability and funding obligations.
 Rolling forecasts of liquidity requirements are prepared and monitored, and surplus cash is invested in interest bearing accounts.